Your Industrial Property May Have Value Beyond the Building

 Battery Energy Storage (BESS) Development

-Qualified properties may support long-term lease income with minimal disruption to ongoing operations.
+Qualified properties may support long-term lease income while preserving the property’s primary operations.

 PROPERTIES